emresevilgen/CS102HW2/README.md

 # CS102HW2
-Card Game - The Second Homework of The CS 102 Course
+Card Game - The Second Homework of The CS 102 - Algorithms and Programming II